 Joseph Fox Bookshop is partnering with Reach Out and Read Greater Philadelphia to further the incorporation of books into pediatric care and encourage families to read aloud together.
 Donate books from this reading list by purchasing them from Joseph Fox.

 Joseph Fox Bookshop was established in 1951 as a family-owned and -operated retailer of fine books; literary fiction, nonfiction, architecture, art, poetry, music, small press, and international literature; and books for children of all ages.
-We proudly provide books for the Free Library of Philadelphia's Author Events series, which brings some of the biggest names in literature, academia, and politics to the city of brotherly love.

 It has been our joy to bring books to Philadelphia for the past seventy years.
 We hope to see you in our store sometime soon!